76 Best Things To Do in NYC [updated 2023]

 Have you ever thought about trying a real luxury electric car?
 Book a Tesla and drive through the streets of New York with the vehicles of the future.
 You have from luxury cars to other cars that are super simple to drive.

-Respect for the environment and commitment to sustainable energy is the mission of Elon Musk's company and can you think of a better plan than test-driving one of these fantastic cars around the Big Apple?
+Respect for the environment and the commitment to sustainable energy is the mission of Elon Musk's company and can you think of a better plan than trying one of these fantastic cars in the Big Apple?

-61. Explore the world of the 'Inside Out' with the Stranger Things experience
+61. Explore the world of 'Inside Out' with the Stranger Things Experience

-62. Find your waffle truck and feast your eyes on it
+62. Find your waffle truck and treat yourself

-The waffles at Wafels & Dinges are not just anything.
+Wafels & Dinges waffles aren't just anything.
 That's why I encourage you to find some of their traveling trucks stopping in New York and try one of their delicious Belgian waffles.
-You have everything from classic chocolate and other toppings to almond, mini, gluten-free or vegan.
+You have from the classic chocolate and other toppings to almond, mini, gluten-free or vegan.